shanecelis/keyseq/README.md

 ## Macro Notation

-Although using parens will work `pkey!(ctrl-alt-A)`, rustfmt will add spaces around the hyphen changing it to `pkey!(ctrl - alt - A)`.
-Therefore, it's suggested to use curly braces `pkey! { ctrl-alt-A }` which are not reformatted like that.
+Although using parens will work `pkey!(Ctrl-Alt-A)`, rustfmt will add spaces around the hyphen changing it to `pkey!(Ctrl - Alt - A)`.
+Therefore, it's suggested to use curly braces `pkey! { Ctrl-Alt-A }` which are not reformatted like that.

 ## Compatibility